Skip to content

 The extended leg remains straight with an active foot.
 The goal is to bring the chest toward the thigh.

-With each count, the position is gradually deepened.
+With each count, the position is deepened.

 The exercise is performed on one side and then repeated on the opposite side.